 René (after Magritte)

-In the forests of Waikanae where the leaf for this mask was collected, an entity who does not speak represents flora.
-A spirit of nature fixes us with a gaze in mute response to the environmental concerns of our world.
-Do we safely return the stare or will we look away and distract ourselves from the crucial truths of our behaviour?
+In a forest in Waikanae where the leaf for this mask was collected, an entity who does not speak represents flora.
+The guardian fixes us with a gaze, a mute invitation.
+Do we safely return the stare or do we look away, distract ourselves from crucial truths in our behaviour?